sumat2006/ALL_mocap/fastapi_docker_webapp/README.md

 | TTS | vachanatts | - |
 | Hand-Sign | Our model | - |

-*will be kept in app/asset/model*

-Template can be found in app/static/index.html and css, javascript is there also.
+*all of the model will be kept in app/asset/model.
+Template can be found in app/static/index.html and css, javascript is there also.*

 Rollback.json
 > transform number from model prediction to text